ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 >     - `GetCurrentLimits`
 >     - `GetSourceDelayInSeconds`
 >
 > - If the `MeasureWhen` property is set to `AutomaticallyAfterSourceComplete`, only the first measurement taken returns valid data.
-To generate subsequent measurements you must reinitiate the output.
+To generate subsequent measurements, you must reinitiate the output.
 Do not configure the `MeasureWhen` and `MeasureTrigger` properties for individual ganged pins.
 Doing so throws an exception.
 >
 >   ```cs
 >   var sessionManager = Initialize(pinmap);